Quick Start for Dosimetry Check and

 On the Plan toolbar select the first beam to edit.
 Under Options on the beam toolbar, select

-created to hold the images of the beam files or you can create a screen.
-Select the file where you stored the
+will be created to hold the images of the beam files or you can create a

-converted field image above and hit the Apply button.
-You can select more than one file if they need to be added
+the converted field image above and hit the Apply button.
+You can select more than one file if they

-together.
-The program will display the
+simulate the arc.
+The program will

 toolbar using the option menu at the left on the current beam toolbar.]
 Continue to hit the Apply button being